 - 1. Articulate a well-defined philosophy of Christian worship based on biblical principles. - 2.
 Explain the biblical basis for music in a local church worship service and ministry. - 3.
 Demonstrate the knowledge necessary to supervise the musical program and worship service of a local church. - 4.
 Display competency in at least two areas of applied music used in church ministries. - 5.
 Demonstrate basic knowledge in the multiple mediums that support the expression of Christian faith and worship. - 6.
 Exhibit the ability to develop a well-rounded music and/or worship training program in a local church. - 7.
-Communicate biblical knowledge necessary to provide additional service to the church in its various ministries. - 8.
-Demonstrate developmental progress in the five basic Student Goals as elaborated in the ABU catalog.
+Communicate biblical knowledge necessary to provide additional service to the church in its various ministries.

+8. Demonstrate developmental progress in the five basic Student Goals as elaborated in the ABU catalog.

-- 1. Conditional admission to the program will be granted to students who have completed the following requirements: - a.
-Personal interview with Music and Worship Department head - b.
+- Conditional admission to the program will be granted to students who have completed the following requirements: a.
+Personal interview with Music and Worship Department head - a.
+Personal interview with 1b.
 Entrance audition - i.
 The student must select and perform from memory two selections of music of contrasting style. - ii.
 Selections may be instrumental and/or vocal - c.
 Proficiency placement exams - i.
-Music Theory entrance exam - 1.
-If student fails Music Theory entrance exam, he/she must take and pass Remedial Music Theory (MUT 1306) before being allowed to enroll in Music Theory I (MUT 2301) - ii.
-Sight Singing and Ear Training entrance exam - If student fails Sight Singing and Ear Training entrance exam, he/she must take and pass Remedial Sight Singing and Ear Training (MUT 1216) before being allowed to enroll in Sight Singing and Ear Training I (MUT 2213) - 2.
-The core curriculum: Bible: Delete: Six hours of Bible/Theology courses - Church Ministries: Delete CM 1306; ADD CM 2311 - 3.
-Ministry Concentration: See Recommended Schedule - 4.
-Worship requirement: See Recommended Schedule - Christian character expected of a music minister - 6.
+Music Theory entrance exam

+If student fails Music Theory entrance exam, he/she must take and pass Remedial Music Theory (MUT 1306) before being allowed to enroll in Music Theory I (MUT 2301)

+- ii.
+Sight Singing and Ear Training entrance exam - If student fails Sight Singing and Ear Training entrance exam, he/she must take and pass Remedial Sight Singing and Ear Training (MUT 1216) before being allowed to enroll in Sight Singing and Ear Training I (MUT 2213) The core curriculum: Bible: Delete: Six hours of Bible/Theology courses - 2.
+The core curriculum: Bible: Delete: Six hours of Bible/Theo Church Ministries: Delete CM 1306; ADD CM 2311 - 3.
+Ministry Concentration: See Recommended Schedule - Worship requirement: See Recommended Schedule - 5.
+Christian character expected of a music minister - 6.
 Fulfillment of all requirements in the Spiritual Formation Program